pbooncho/chatroom/README.md

 * If you paste other HTML, or js, or whatever, the server will attempt to convert it to an HTML-escaped string.
 * the home page displays recently active rooms.

-However, there is one bug with the auto-URL feature:
-If the user enters a URL and it doesn't end with a '/', it won't be converted to a link.
-It's a problem with my regular expression for URL matching, which is very long and complicated.
-This issue has been logged.